JRHB314/JRHB314.github.io/LabGuide300.md

 First create a third page for this website's search functionality.
 We'll call it `search`.
 Duplicate `main-start` and rename the copy `search`.<br>

-Change "Welcome to the Home page" to say "Search".
+Change `Welcome to the Home page` to say `Search`.
 Drag and drop a `user input` box for the user to type in their search term, followed by a `button` for running that search.
 Click on the `Input Text` label and change it to say `Genre:`.
 Let's also drag over a `button` to the right of the input text.
 Change the text of the button to `search`.<br>

 ![](/images/lab300/300-3-ds3.png)<br>